Marvel at the Miracle that is You – a body appreciation exercise

 This exercise was adapted from my book: Issues in Your Tissues: Heal Body and Emotion from the Inside Out

-For more exercises – plus stories, cartoons, and practical body-emotion insights, read it.
+For more exercises – plus stories, cartoons, and practical body-emotion insights, buy it and read it.